IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 * the ExternalModules directory under the REDCap version directory you are using must be writable by the user running the scan command for the scan to work

-To see the latest information on scanning, in the __Cotrol Center__ in REDCap:
+To see the latest information on scanning, in the __Control Center__ in REDCap:

 * access __External Modules -> Manage__
 * click on __Module Security Scanning__